All you need to know about ESB Networks response to Covid-19

 - We will continuously monitor delivery capability which may require certain activities to be prioritised and there may be some impact to our timelines.

-- Our work is critical to ensuring our network remains reliable, secure and safe, this unfortunately means that our customers may be affected by power outages, however, we will continue to endeavour to minimise this impact on our customers by introducing additional outage management measures such as minimising the duration and number of customers impacted, to ease the burden of these outages.
+- Our work is critical to ensuring our network remains reliable, secure and safe, this unfortunately means that our customers may be affected by unavoidable power outages.
+However, we will continue to endeavour to minimise the impact on our customers by introducing additional outage management measures such as minimising the duration and number of customers impacted, to ease the burden of these outages.

 To see all of our Commitments please read more HERE.